DiffEqML/pde-dataset-generator/README.md

 **Step 1**.
 [Download](https://github.com/cbhua/tool-pdeset-generator/archive/refs/heads/main.zip) or [Clone](https://github.com/cbhua/tool-pdeset-generator.git) this repository.

 **Step 2**.
-Based on your requirement refer to notebooks, there would be tutorials and examples.
+Based on your requirement refer to the notebooks, where there are tutorials and examples.
 You can find all methods provided in below list.

 **Step 3**.
-Modify parameters to generate your datasets.
+Modify the parameters to generate your own datasets.

 Provided methods: